m-pluta/m-pluta/README.md

-### Hi there! 👋
+# Hi there! 👋

 I'm Michal, a developer living in the UK currently studying Computer Science at the University of Durham.
-I'm in my 2nd year and looking for a summer internship.
+I'm in my 2nd year of study and looking for a summer 2024 internship.

 ## About me